Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 4. Chewing raw garlic

 One of the ways used by many people to help cure a sore throat is to simply chew the garlic.
-As you chew the garlic, you will cause the garlic compartments to release the enzyme to create allicin while in the mouse.
+As you chew the garlic, you will cause the garlic compartments to release the enzyme to create allicin while in the mouth.
 Depending on much you chew, this will slowly release the allicin over time.

 This is my least favorite way of using garlic to help a sore throat, but one that I see a lot of people teaching.
 There are a few risks using this method as well.
 Things you need to be careful of include burns to the gums and throat, accidental choking, and even vomiting due to the potency of the garlic.

-I would recommend against this method for dealing with a sore throat.
+I wouldn’t recommend this method for dealing with a sore throat.

 Garlic can be used to help prevent and heal sore throats but it should be not be used instead of antibiotics when they are needed.
 For example, if you suspect you are suffering from strep throat or an abscess which may block airflow, you should seek medical assistance from a doctor.

-Garlic is best used as a complementary treatment in such cases.
-I always recommend that you seek doctors advice first before trying to self-treat using natural remedies.
+Garlic is best used as a complementary treatment in some cases.
+I always recommend that you seek advice first before trying to self-treat using natural remedies.

 Why is garlic effective?

-Garlic contains many different organosulfur compounds which each have unique properties like antimicrobial properties in that it can kill pathogens, block communication between bacteria, and help boost the immune system to deal with the infection.
+Garlic contains many different organosulfur compounds and each has unique properties.
+They are able to kill a wide range of pathogens, block communication between bacteria, and help boost the immune system to deal with the infection.